Do you want to learn coding to become a freelance web developer and achieve financial freedom in life?

 - Breaking free from the “9 to 5 purgatory”

 Your “why” will be your #1 motivator along the way.
-So, make sure you’re absolutely sure about what it is you want to do this for.
+Make sure you are absolutely sure about why you are doing this.

-This freedom leads to a much more important point: it allows me to spend more time with my family and friends.
-With people I actually care about.
+This freedom allows me to take care of my parents and spend time with people I love and care about.